Instantaneous Complex Phase and Frequency: Conceptual Clarification and Equivalence between Formulations: Proposed Terminology

 \section{Proposed Terminology}

-The equivalence between ICP and ICF of Hahn and Milano given in (\ref{eq:ICP_ICF_Hahn_Milano}) holds only in specific conditions, namely, balanced positive sequence, electro-mechanical transient dynamics and absence of harmonics and interharmonics\footnote{The latter is required so that $\bar{v}_{\alpha\beta}(t)$ is an analytic signal, i.e. $v_{\beta}(t) = \mathcal{H}\{v_{\alpha}(t)\}$.
+The equivalence between ICP and ICF of Hahn and Milano given in (\ref{eq:ICP_ICF_Hahn_Milano}) holds only in specific conditions, namely, balanced positive sequence, sole presence of electro-mechanical transient dynamics and absence of harmonics and interharmonics\footnote{The latter is required so that $\bar{v}_{\alpha\beta}(t)$ is an analytic signal, i.e. $v_{\beta}(t) = \mathcal{H}\{v_{\alpha}(t)\}$.
 Specifically, given the spectral content of $\bar{v}_{\alpha\beta}(t)$ \cite{Ferrero1991Comp3PhNonSinusoidal}, the absence of negative and zero sequence harmonics as well as interharmonics is needed.}.
+Although these conditions are not always met (e.g. in power distribution systems or, in general, in the presence of electromagnetic transients), they are used in standard modeling of power transmission systems.
+Therefore, the proven equivalence constitutes an important clarification for those involved in the modeling and analysis of such systems.
 In general, however, Hahn's and Milano's definitions refer to fundamentally unrelated concepts and the use of the same terminology is not recommended.

+An illustrative example is provided in \Cref{fig_ICF_IPF} where Hahn's and Milano's ICF are shown across four different cases where the equivalence conditions are not met.
+It depicts the phase voltages (\Cref{fig_ICF_IPF}(a)) together with the components of the analytic signal and the $\alpha$ and $\beta$ components of the Clarke vector (\Cref{fig_ICF_IPF}(b)) as well as the corresponding ICF according to Hahn's and Milano's definitions (\Cref{fig_ICF_IPF}(c)).
+Note that for the latter $\delta_{dq}(t) = 0$ has been considered for simplicity.

-ICP and ICF were first defined for the analytic signal and represent a generic and field-agnostic case.
-Hence, it is the authors' view that such notation should be retained.
+Since ICP and ICF were first defined for the analytic signal and represent a generic and field-agnostic case, it is the authors' view that such notation should be retained.
 Moreover, as highlighted by Hahn \cite{Hahn2003_Uniqueness_A_ph_analytic}, the scientific and engineering communities already use the term IF to refer to rate of change of the phase of an analytic signal.

 On the other hand, as it is more recent and has not been yet widely adopted by the power system community, it appears easier and more consistent to change the notation of the ICF defined in \cite{Milano2022_Complex_Frequency}.
 With this aim, it is relevant to note that the complex frequency defined in \cite{Milano2022_Complex_Frequency} can be viewed as a special case of the \textit{geometric frequency} defined in \cite{Milano2022_Geometrical_Freq}.
 This quantity is, in the most general case, a multivector composed of a scalar and a bivector, as defined in the Clifford algebra $Cl_{1,2}$ for three-dimensional spaces, which corresponds to the Pauli algebra --- see, for example, \cite{Jancewicz:1989}.